How To Use Digital Stickers in Teletherapy

 What?
 Digital stickers?
 Yep.
 Whether it be for reinforcement or a stand-alone speech or language activity, digital stickers are just waiting to become your new therapy BFF.
 Move over Lisa Frank (does anyone born after the year 2000 even know who I'm talking about?), because digital stickers can take you so much further than the ones you have to keep replacing.

-Unlike real stickers, digital sticker sheets never run out.... a.k.a. you don't have to ration them or spend a small fortune to replace them.
+Unlike real stickers, digital sticker sheets never run out... a.k.a. you don't have to ration them or spend a small fortune to replace them.
 Just copy and paste them over and over.
 And you know how stickers on paper tend to.... well, stick?
-Not digital stickers.... you can move them wherever and whenever you need to.
+Not digital stickers... you can move them wherever and whenever you need to.
 Basically, they require no commitment and no maintenance to keep up your stash.

 Are you trying to wrap your head around the concept of using digital stickers in speech therapy?
-Allow me share some examples of how to use these digital marvels.
+Allow me to share some examples of how to use these digital marvels.

-Reinforcement and Feedback
+Use Digital Stickers for Reinforcement and Feedback

 Sticker charts on paper can work wonders for some students, so why not bring that same phenomenon into the digital world?